 If you’re working long hours or have lots to do, it’s easy to turn to caffeinated drinks for some much-needed energy.
-This always seems like a good idea…until you get a huge energy crash, and feel even more tired than you did before.
+This always seems like a good idea…until you get a huge caffeine crash, and feel even more tired than you did before.
 We’ve all been there – but there are ways to consume caffeine and not end up with energy crashes from coffee.

 Don’t believe us?
 Here are five of our top tips for drinking coffee without an energy crash.

-What is a caffeine energy crash?
+What is a caffeine crash?

 If you drink lots of caffeinated drinks, then you probably know what we’re talking about already.
 A caffeine-induced energy crash can occur from 25 minutes to a couple hours after you’ve consumed coffee or tea.
 It makes you feel extremely tired and sleepy, irritable, and unable to concentrate.
 Sometimes it can even feel a bit like a hangover due to nausea and headaches.